Vayetze: Genesis chapter 30

+Genesis chapter 31

+Jacob, in his discussion with his wives, says that the angel of God had spoken to him in a dream referring to God as "the God of Bethel" recalling the place where Jacob had dreamt in Genesis 28:13–15.

 In classical rabbinic interpretation

 The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:

 Genesis chapter 28

 Rabbi Judan taught in Rabbi Aibu's name that the words of Proverbs 12:13, "the righteous comes out of trouble," allude to Jacob, as Genesis 28:10 reports, "And Jacob went out from Beer-sheba" (and away from Esau, who sought to kill him).

 A midrash noted that Genesis 24:10 reports that Abraham sent Eliezer to woo Rebekah with ten camels and "having all goodly things of his master's in his hand," but Jacob traveled to Haran without a single ring or bracelet.
 Rabbi Ḥaninah taught that Isaac sent Jacob away empty-handed.
 Rabbi Joshua, however, taught that Isaac sent Jacob well provided, but Esau robbed him of all he had.
 The midrash taught that Jacob then thought to himself that he would not lose confidence in God, for as Psalm 121:2 teaches, his help would come from God.
 As Psalm 121:3 teaches, God would not suffer his foot to be moved (la-mot) and the midrash taught that this meant that God would not allow Jacob to die (la-mayt).
 As Psalm 121:7 teaches, God would keep him from all evil, and thus from the evil Esau and Laban.
 And Psalm 121:8 teaches, God would guard his going out, and thus as Genesis 28:10 reports, "Jacob went out from Beer-sheba."

 Hezekiah taught that Jacob was 63 years old when Isaac blessed him (as a Baraita taught), and Jacob spent another 14 years secluded in the Land of Israel studying under Eber and a further 7 years working for the Matriarchs.
 Thus, he married at the age of 84, whereas Esau married at the age of 40 (as Genesis 26:34 reports).
 Thus we learn that God hastens the happiness of the wicked and delays that of the righteous.

 Rabbi Hoshaya noted that Genesis 28:7 already stated, "And Jacob hearkened to his father and his mother, and was gone to Paddan-aram," and thus Rabbi Hoshaya asked why Genesis 28:10 says, "and Jacob went out from Beer-sheba."
 Rabbi Hoshaya taught that Jacob reasoned that when his father desired to emigrate from the Land of Israel, he first sought permission at Beer-sheba, so Jacob too went to Beer-sheba to seek God's permission.